Deenyoro/SCADA-IDS-KC/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL v2 License - This project is licensed under the GNU General Public License v2.0.